Nexmo/nexmo-developer/_documentation/concepts/guides/glossary.md

 For more information on managing CDRs see the [Redact API documentation](/redact/overview).

+## CLI

+Nexmo Command Line Interface (CLI) tool.

+Further information can be found in the [CLI repository](https://github.com/Nexmo/nexmo-cli).

+## Client libraries

+Nexmo provides client libraries for various programming languages.
+These client libraries allow you to develop Nexmo applications quickly and reduce time to market.

+Further information can be found on the [Nexmo Tools page](https://developer.nexmo.com/tools).

 ## Cloud number

 A virtual number that is assigned to a customer's account and not a device.
 A virtual number can accept inbound SMS, Voice or both.
 Nexmo customers use these numbers for [Messaging](#messaging) or [Voice](#voice) communication.